 There are soldiers everywhere.

 I expected some security presence but was totally unprepared for the reality on the ground.
 Most bus and train stations are manned by heavily armed security personnel and in Jerusalem, it’s rare that your metro carriage won’t have at least one soldier carrying their machine gun.
 Cross country busses also frequently fill up with conscripted soldiers headed home for the weekend but still carrying their carbines.
-This could easily be disconcerting for the traveller but what is truly interesting is how quickly you become completely accustomed to this.
+This could easily be disconcerting for the traveler but what is truly interesting is how quickly you become completely accustomed to this.
 In areas like Hebron, the military presence is off the scale.

 There is actually some harmony.

-They keep the Sabbath.
+They proper keep the Sabbath!

 For the most part, Israel feels every bit like a 21st-century western state with 4g coverage, late night shopping and loud nightclubs.
 Where it varies from the rest of the western world though is that here, the Sabbath remains holy.
 From dusk on Friday until dusk on Saturday, the whole country closes down.
 Shops and business shut up and transport grinds to a halt.
 The only exceptions are the occasional Arab neighbourhood and the more central, affluent parts of Tel Aviv.
 My advice is a to make aure you get back to Tel Aviv by Friday afternoon or risk going bored and hungry on Saturday.